 Here is a list of useful contacts and resources related to importing your personal goods to Mexico.

-Mexican Consulates: All applications must be made through any Mexican Consulate abroad.
+Mexican consulates: All applications must be made through any Mexican Consulate abroad.
+Contact your nearest Mexican consulate to ask for details of their Menaje de Casa procedures.

 Mexican Customs: If you want further advice, visit the Mexican Customs website

-Customs Brokers: If you decide to self-ship, we recommend you contact a Customs Broker for advice and help to get your consignment through Customs.
+Customs brokers: If you decide to self-ship, you might consider contacting a Customs Broker for advice and help to get your consignment through Customs.
 You can begin your search here (Google)

 Mexico in your inbox